Cochonnes/wizard101-companion/README.md

 # Wizard101 Companion

 ## Foreword
 This companion app is brought to you by Claude and my sanity.
-I did not write a single line of code, but lost a lot of tears and hair in the process of creating this ("Vibe" Coding they call this, I didn't feel the vibe).
+I can't code for the love of my live, so I used a tool to create this.
+This has been created and updated over the course of weeks and months.

 ## Installation
 - Install Python 3.12